Speaking in Tongues: The Evidence You Deserve to See

-It all started with a question I couldn’t get away from.
+It started with a question I couldn’t dodge.

-I went to a youth convention in Portland, Oregon, where the worship was so powerful you could feel it in your chest and kids were really awake and asking real questions about God.
-A young man came up to me after the session.
-Seventeen, maybe.
-He had his hands in his pockets and was fidgeting a little, but his eyes were fixed.
+I was at a youth conference in Portland, Oregon.
+One of those events where the worship is so loud you can feel it in your chest and kids are actually awake and asking real questions about God.
+After the session, a young man walked up to me.
+Maybe seventeen.
+Hands in his pockets, fidgeting a little, but his eyes were locked in.

-“Can you show me that speaking in tongues is real?
-Like, in the past?
+“Can you prove to me that speaking in tongues is real?
+Like, historically?
 Because my friends say it’s just a Pentecostal thing that started a hundred years ago.”

-I told him the best thing I could.
-The Bible.
-A few references from history.
-Paul said in 1 Corinthians 14:18, “I thank God that I speak in tongues more than all of you.”
+I gave him the best answer I could.
+Scripture.
+A few historical references.
+Paul’s own words in 1 Corinthians 14:18: “I thank God that I speak in tongues more than all of you.”

-But I left feeling like I owed him something.
+But I walked away feeling like I owed him more.

 That wasn’t the first time.
-I’ve been getting letters from college students who are having trouble with this for the past few years.
-Young adults who spoke in tongues as kids but stopped when their college buddies questioned them.
-Even pastors, softly and privately, asking for something they could provide to a church member who was wondering.
-Something that has sources.
-Something you could look into.
+Over the past few years, I’ve gotten messages from college students wrestling with this.
+Young adults who grew up speaking in tongues but started doubting when their friends at university challenged them.
+Even pastors, quietly, privately, asking for something they could hand to a questioning church member.
+Something with sources.
+Something you could check.

-So I did what I always do.
-I began to dig.
-The result is a research guide that I’m calling Speaking in Tongues: The Evidence You Should See.
-It talks on historical, scriptural, theological, and scientific proof from the time of the apostles to the present day.
-Every claim has a source.
-Every point that is in dispute is marked.
-I’m giving away the Third Edition as a free PDF at the bottom of this page.
+So I did what I do.
+I started digging.
+The result is a research guide I’m calling Speaking in Tongues: The Evidence You Deserve to See.
+It covers the historical, biblical, theological, and scientific evidence from the apostolic era to today.
+Every claim is sourced.
+Every contested point is flagged.
+It’s now in its Third Edition, and I’m making it available as a free PDF at the bottom of this page.

 Before We Go Any Further — This Could Be for You

-You might have come here because you grew raised in a church that speaks tongues, but you’ve never been able to explain it to your roommate, your professor, or your boyfriend’s family.
-You think it’s true.
-You know what it’s like.
-But you don’t have the proof on hand when someone pushes back.
-The research guide is there to help you with that.
-It’s the paper I wish I could have given to that boy in Portland.
+Maybe you landed here because you grew up in a church that practices tongues but you’ve never been able to explain it to your roommate or your professor or your boyfriend’s family.
+You believe it.
+You’ve experienced it.
+But when someone pushes back, you don’t have the evidence handy.
+That’s what the research guide is for.
+It’s the document I wish I could have handed to that kid in Portland.

-You might have ended up here because you’ve been hurt.
-Someone said that the way you pray is evil.
-Someone told you that if you really possessed the Spirit, you would have spoken in tongues by now.
-Someone made you feel like you weren’t good enough.
+Maybe you landed here because you’ve been hurt.
+Someone told you your prayer language was demonic.
+Someone said if you really had the Spirit you’d have spoken in tongues by now.
+Someone made you feel defective.

 I’m sorry that happened.
 It shouldn’t have.
-The God who gave you this gift, the Father Jesus talked about in Luke 11, the one who would never give His child a snake when the child asked for bread, did not let what happened to you happen.
-You really do have a wound.
+The God who gives this gift — the Father Jesus described in Luke 11, the one who would never hand His child a snake when the child asked for bread — did not authorize what was done to you.
+Your wound is real.

-But please let me mention one more thing: just because someone misused a gift doesn’t mean the gift is bad.
-Just because a kitchen knife can hurt us doesn’t mean we stop eating.
-Just because fire can burn doesn’t mean we live in the cold.
+But if you’ll let me say one more thing: the fact that someone misused a gift doesn’t mean the gift is bad.
+The fact that a kitchen knife can wound doesn’t mean we stop eating.
+The fact that fire can burn doesn’t mean we live in the cold.

-No matter where you’re coming from, keep reading.
-The evidence can handle your questions.
+Wherever you’re coming from, keep reading.
+The evidence can hold the weight of your questions.

 What I Thought vs. What I Found

-I thought that most of the Pentecostal authors would agree with me.
-The most convincing arguments, on the other hand, came from folks I didn’t expect.
-Scholars from outside my tradition who had no professional incentive to agree with me but did so nevertheless because of the facts.
+I expected to mostly find Pentecostal authors agreeing with me.
+Instead, the most compelling arguments came from people I didn’t expect.
+Scholars from outside my tradition who had no professional reason to agree with me but followed the evidence anyway.

 D.A.
-Carson, a Reformed evangelical at Trinity Evangelical Divinity School, asserts that “Scripture offers no shelter to those who wish to rule out all claims to charismatic gifts today” (Showing the Spirit, p.
+Carson, a Reformed evangelical at Trinity Evangelical Divinity School, writes that “Scripture offers no shelter to those who wish to rule out all claims to charismatic gifts today” (Showing the Spirit, p.
 69).
-That’s not how a Pentecostal would talk.
-That’s one of the most respected evangelical professors in the last fifty years.
+That’s not a Pentecostal talking.
+That’s one of the most respected evangelical scholars of the last fifty years.

-Gordon Fee spent years writing a huge 967-page book about what Paul taught about the Holy Spirit.
-He concluded that the cessationist argument “is raised not on the basis of reading the biblical text, but from the greater concern as to their ‘legitimacy’ today.
+Gordon Fee spent years producing a massive 967-page study of Paul’s teaching on the Holy Spirit.
+His conclusion?
+The cessationist argument “is raised not on the basis of reading the biblical text, but from the greater concern as to their ‘legitimacy’ today.
 But this is a hermeneutical question, pure and simple” (God’s Empowering Presence, p.
 893).
-Fee asserts that for Paul, the gifts persist “as long as we await the final consummation.”
-This is unequivocal.
+Fee says Paul’s answer is plain: the gifts continue “as long as we await the final consummation.”
+Not ambiguous.
 Not a gray area.
-Paul’s answer is clear.

-When researchers from outside your tradition get to the same conclusions as you do, that’s hardly a talking point.
+When scholars from outside your tradition reach the same conclusions you do, from their own independent exegesis — that’s not a talking point.
 That’s the weight of evidence.

-We don’t need fake proof.
-The genuine proof is strong enough.
+We don’t need fabricated evidence.
+The real evidence is strong enough.

 Six Things I Found